- Domain to CNAME: Performed every hour to detect whether the domain name has been resolved to the WAF CNAME address.

 How does WAF determine the DNS resolution status

 - Condition A: The domain name is resolved to the WAF CNAME address.

 - Condition B: Web traffic of the domain name passes through WAF.
 When at least 10 requests are detected in the last five seconds, it is ok.
 Two or three requests per minute are regarded as no traffic.
 To view the history of web traffic, you can check the Attack protection report of HTTP flood.
-For more information, see Attack protection reports.
+For more information, see WAF security reports.

 We recommend that you use a CNAME record to redirect web traffic to WAF.
 Using CNAME supports node switch or even redirecting traffic back to the origin in case of node failure or machine failure, which improves your business’s availability and failure recovery capacity.
 If CNAME record conflicts with your current DNS settings, you can use an A record to do traffic redirection.

 Common exception statues